Solutions for improving metal waste separation: a competition

 How should the separation of metal waste be advanced and the value of metal fractions be increased?
 We are offering the best solution an opportunity to partake in a joint piloting venture with Syklo Oy!

-Often, magnetic and non-magnetic metals can be separated well in waste separation plants, but by improving the purity of metals, their recycling potential can be significantly improved.
+Often, magnetic and non-magnetic metals can be separated well in waste separation plants, but by improving the purity of the metals, their recycling potential can be significantly improved.

 We are looking for an innovative solution that either advances the separation of metals or produces a cleaner metal distribution.